iarsystems/bx-jenkins-ci/README.md

 When a project repository contains a [Jenkinsfile](https://github.com/IARSystems/bx-workspaces-ci/blob/master/Jenkinsfile) that uses a [declarative pipeline](https://www.jenkins.io/doc/book/pipeline/syntax/), Jenkins will then automatically execute the pipeline.

-When the pipeline requests a Docker agent for the __docker-cloud__ plugin, it will automatically forward the request to the __jenkins-docker__ container so a new container based on the selected image is dynamically spawned during the workflow execution.
+When the pipeline requests a Docker agent for the __docker-cloud__ plugin, it will automatically forward the request to the __jenkins__ container so a new container based on the selected image is dynamically spawned during the workflow execution.
 ```groovy
 pipeline {
   agent {